+Anemia is common in men and women older than 65 years of age and becomes more prevalent with aging.
 Varying degrees of anemia may be present in the elderly patient.
 It may be common, but it should not be accepted as normal aging.
-Poorer outcomes are associated with anemic elders, and the mortality rate is increased in these patients.
+Anemia in the elderly is associated with diminished functional capacity and waning quality of life and increased risk of death from all causes.
 As the geriatric population grows, the incidence of anemia and its complications in this population will become a significant healthcare burden.

-Geriatric patients may have psychologic, sociologic, and physical changes resulting from aging that complicate treatment.
+Geriatric patients have psychological, sociologic, and physical changes resulting from aging that complicate treatment.
 Due to multiple possible etiologies of anemia in the elderly, a thorough evaluation is necessary.
 Anemia may be the first sign of a gastrointestinal malignancy or another underlying condition.

-Anemia may be acute or chronic and can be divided into three main categories: blood loss, hemolytic, and suppression.
-The main types of anemia seen in elders are AI/ACD, anemia of chronic kidney disease, anemia of unknown origin, nutrient-deficiency anemia, hemolytic anemia, and myelodysplasia.
+It is useful to classify anemia as acute or chronic, divided into three main categories: blood loss, hemolytic, and bone marrow suppression.
+The main types of anemia seen in elders are AI/ACD, anemia of chronic kidney disease, unexplained anemia of aging, nutrient-deficiency anemia, hemolytic anemia, and myelodysplasia.
 The genetic disorders causing anemia are usually not seen in the elderly as they are associated with mortality at a younger age.
 Aplastic anemia is a rare form of anemia that may be seen in the elderly and can be fatal if left untreated.